subtledoctor/SubtleD_hotfixes/README.md

 Some mod out there is altering various creatures' script names to "cre_strref."
 This hotfix changes the script name of all such creatures from "cre_strref" to their filename.

+v30 Fix SoB 'dirty fighting' combat skill

+This will fix the Scales of Balance 'dirty fighting' combat skill so that it affects enemies instead of allies.

+This is irrelevant as of SoB v6.5alpha6